 ‘The Cult of Saint Traoré’: How a Russia-Backed Junta Leader Became an Icon

-- His rise followed deep frustration with traditional leadership and Western influence blamed for economic hardship and insecurity.
+- His rise followed deep frustration with traditional leadership and Western influence, amid mounting violence and authoritarianism in the Sahel region.

 Burkina Faso: 'elections not a priority compared to security', says military leader